Augustus Pugin: Railway cottages

-Slightly less grand than the above are the railway cottages at Windermere railway station in Cumbria which have been loosely attributed to Pugin or a follower.
+Less grand than the above are the railway cottages at Windermere station in Cumbria which have been loosely attributed to Pugin or a follower.
 Believed to date from 1849, and probably some of the first houses to be built in Windermere, the terrace of cottages was built for railway executives.
 One of the fireplaces is a copy of one of his in the Palace of Westminster.